 10 ways to really rile a commuter

-For most of us, the commute to and from work can be fraught with annoyances.
+For most of us, the commute to and from work can be fraught with annoyances and little (or big) irritations.
 Whether you go by car, by bus, by train or by bike, there is always some idiot out to make your day begin in the very worst way.

 1. Invading of personal space.
 Jeremy Corbyn had a bit of an experience of this recently (or did he?), when an over-crowded train forces to you sit on the floor.
 I have to admit, a bit of dirty floor would be a welcome alternative to some of the over-crowding consequences many have to experience.
 Being so rammed in that your arms can’t be moved is a horrible experience that I wouldn’t wish on anyone.
 Especially in summer.
 With someone’s armpit in your face.
 Not nice.

 2. The toilets.
+Surely this would top any UK survey of awfulness.
 Frankly, a hole in the carriage floor would be a better solution.
 Often these bacteria-infested urine pits smell so bad you can get a whiff of it from 2 carriages down.
 But even worse than grimy, soap-avoiding cubicles…

 3. Toilets that charge you at stations.
 Seriously?
 30p for a wee?
 I don’t think I am alone to stay in there for at least 20 minutes doing my hair and blowing my nose, just to make the most out of my money.